Student Exchange Programs

 We asked our students about their experience living and studying abroad.
 See how they’ve liked it.

-As an American Studies Center student you may be predominantly interested in studying at universities in the Americas, such as University of British Columbia in Canada, Northeastern Illinois University in the United States, Universidad Jesuita de Guadalajara in Mexico, and more.
+Perhaps, as an ASC student, you are mostly interested in studying at universities in the Americas.
+You may choose to study at University of British Columbia in Canada, Northeastern Illinois University in the United States, Universidad Jesuita de Guadalajara in Mexico, and many more.

 University of Florida, Gainesville

-Due to a special bilateral agreement between American Studies Center, University of Warsaw and University of Florida, Gainesville, BA and MA students may apply for one stipend for a fall or spring semester at the College of Liberal Arts and Sciences.
+Due to a special bilateral agreement between American Studies Center, University of Warsaw and University of Florida, Gainesville, BA and MA students may apply for stipends for a fall or spring semester at the College of Liberal Arts and Sciences.
 Check the announcements below for latest open applications.

 How was it?

-We asked our students about their experience living and studying at the University of Florida, Gainesville.
+We asked our students about their experience living and studying in the US and Canada.
 See how they’ve liked it.

 - Who can apply?